bio-miga/miga/manual/part2/requirements/apt-get.md

 ## IDBA

-Some indexes may still have an old version of IDBA that didn't build the IDBA-UD flavor (you'll need at least v1.1.3-2).
+The index of some distros may still have an old version of IDBA that didn't build the IDBA-UD flavor (you'll need at least v1.1.3-2).
 Check first if you have it:

 ```bash